Get insider access

 The MOONDROP Blessing 3 are the best wired earbuds we've tested.
 These premium in-ear monitors (IEMs) are designed for good sound quality and offer some versatility over the over-ears listed here since you can buy a cable with a mic if you want to make phone calls.
 They have a hybrid driver design, which utilizes dynamic drivers as well as four armature drivers for the mid and treble ranges.
 This arrangement helps them accurately reproduce higher frequencies and ensures a natural and detailed sound.

 Their bass response is also very neutral, so it accurately reproduces rumble, punch, and boom in mixes.
 They have a very sturdy design, and the audio cable is detachable, making it less likely to break if it snags on something.
 These headphones also have a comfortable fit.
 The cables loop around your ears, which helps prevent them from falling out, even if you move your head around a lot.
-They don't have ANC, which is normal for IEMs, but still passively block out an impressive amount of mid-range noise, like background conversations.
+They don't have ANC, which is normal for IEMs, but they still passively block out an impressive amount of mid-range noise, like background conversations, offering some additional utility if you want something for on-the-go that the other picks don't suit.

 See our review